 A restless cinematic adventurer, Peter Mettler’s singular body of work is characterized by hybridism, a sense of wonder, unusual forms of collaboration, and a disregard for classification.
-Frequently visiting themes of transcendence and the delicate relationship between technology and the natural world, Mettler’s films combine travelogue, essay, interview, fiction and social critique.
+Frequently visiting themes of transcendence and the delicate relationship between technology and the natural world, Mettler’s films combine travelogue, essay, interview, fiction and critique.
 They are guided by instinct yet grounded in discipline, structure, craft, and a knack for apprehending stunning images and great stories.

 Becoming Animal (2018, 78 minutes) Feature documentary collaboration between Peter Mettler, Emma Davie and David Abram (The Spell of the Sensuous), that examines how an animistic philosophy can address the contemporary environmental crisis through a new understanding of nature.